 Dates, Fees, Application Form

-The 2022 Advanced Course will be held on Saturday 16th July (students arriving Friday 15th evening) to Wednesday 20th June.
-The course fee has not yet been confirmed, but the 2021 fee was £900, which includes accommodation, all meals, and laboratory/apiary consumables, and represents excellent value.
+The 2023 Advanced Course will be held on Saturday 8th July (students arriving Friday 7th evening) to Wednesday 12th July.
+The course fee is £980, which includes accommodation, all meals, and laboratory/apiary consumables, and represents excellent value.
 The NDB operates a discretionary bursary scheme for those students to whom cost may be a barrier.
 Please contact the NDB secretary to discuss this in confidence.

 Priority is given to those applicants wishing to undertake the NDB examination, but anyone who is likely to benefit from training at the highest level may be accepted on to the course.